-Bright Mosaic has partnered with MOST/DFW to provide occupational and speech-language therapies in our clinics.
+Bright Mosaic provides occupational and speech-language therapies in our clinics.
 So, parents, say goodbye to driving to separate locations for the therapies your child may need!

 What is Occupational Therapy?

 Occupational therapy, also referred to as OT, is the only profession that helps people across the lifespan to perform meaningful activities (occupations) and to be as independent as possible.